acmdorio/acmdorio.github.io/_posts/2020-04-29-pl-features-1.md

 - Custom static analysis tools: ***Java*** annotations and ***Jai***'s compiler API.
 - Toggling language features on and off at different parts of the program: ***Odin*** has `#no_bounds_check` to make some arrays faster.

+For more information on this topic, there's a recently published [Survey of Metaprogramming Languages](https://doi.org/10.1145/3354584).
+{: .notice}

 ### Portable data

 > No man is an island entire of itself, and most programs aren't as well.

 Real programs communicate, either with human beings, with the environment, with other programs that share the same machine, or with programs on the other side of the internet.
-This means there are some characteristics we want the data representation in our language to have: 1. able to represent a great variety of things; 2. being serializable and easy to send back and forth; 3. being efficient; and 4. easy to manipulate and transform.
+This means there are some characteristics we want the data representation in our language to have: 1. able to represent a great variety of things; 2. being serializable and easy to send back and forth and 3. efficiency when applying common transformations.
 The problem is that these are all conflicting goals.

 Strings make the perfect example of this: in ***C*** they are null-terminated sequence of bytes, which means they are memory efficient and can be arbitrarily big but we can't even ask what their length is without going looping through every character; some languages use the first N bytes in the string as its size, but then you may be stuck with an arbitrary maximum length such as 255; others use Unicode encoding, meaning it supports all characters from every existing language and other important communication means such as 💩 ("pile of poo" emoji, U+1F4A9), but then either wastes a lot of space when storing the more frequently used ASCII digits or makes it very difficult to get to single characters because their size varies from 1 to 4 bytes.

-Since I don't have much experience dealing with data representation portability problems, I can only point to something which I believe may work well: it needs to support common data types and structures (named fields, numbers, text, sequences, binary data and maybe a "missing content" value such as `null`), and thus may need to include some kind of metadata (text encoding signaling, endianess, etc).
+The chosen format needs to support common data types and structures (these could be a hint to the language's built-in types):
+- Numbers
+- Text
+- Bytes (for binary blobs)
+- **Maybe** a "missing content" value such as `null`
+- "ordered data" (eg. Sequences)
+- "named data" (eg. Dictionaries)
+- "unordered data" (eg. Sets)

 ***JSON*** and ***XML*** seem like good references as they are well structured and widely accepted; ***EDN*** may be a nice alternative that's as lightweight as ***JSON*** and as feature-complete as ***XML***.
-It would also be nice if there were some directives in the language to allow programmers to query and change the representation of these common data types.
+It would also be nice if there were some directives in the language to allow programmers to query and change the representation of these common data types (or, equivalently, to have different built-in types for the different representations).

 **PS:** since I'm talking about text, I'll just point it out here that multiline strings are nice to have.

-### Scientific support

-The most important (in my opinion) applications of any programming language are those used to solve real-world engineering problems, normally associated with scientific computing.

-This is probably the hardest feature (or set of features) to define, because there could really be anything involved: biological computing needs efficient (and replicable) number crunching operations; a few math problems will require symbolic representation, some will need infinite precision arithmetic, while others want vectorization and fast matrix operations; real-time and embedded systems programming require code to be some mixture of time-aware, memory-aware, hardware-aware and concurrency-aware; object-orientation and message-passing can be really useful when programming physics simulations; there will be applications with strict requirements of correctness and safety... the list goes on and on.

-In this case, I won't try to list features, but I'll just state instead that if (when?) a programming language is created with the goal of catering to some specific area, it needs to be developed with these requirements in mind.
-One option is to give the language lots of flexibility, so that users may build the required features themselves (***Lisp*** does this with macros, ***C++*** is always growing its feature list while maintaining high performance levels and ***Python***'s great number of easy-to-install libraries help it in this aspect as well).

 ### Concurrency awareness

-It has been stated time after time that computing systems have evolved past single-threaded mentality and programming languages should keep up with the technological advances by providing mechanisms to deal with concurrency.
+It has been stated time after time that computing systems have evolved past the single-threaded mentality and that programming languages should keep up with the technological advances by providing mechanisms to deal with concurrency.
-From operating systems to web pages, asynchronous events and high performing code should be taken into consideration.
+From operating systems to web pages: asynchronous events and high performance should be taken into consideration.

 When general-purpose programming languages don't provide support for concurrency, these mechanisms are strapped to the language through external libraries and/or by interfacing with other languages.
 These solutions are never as efficient or user-friendly as they would have been with proper support from the language's semantics and built-in tools, so most modern languages strive for concurrent support from the get-go.
-One must be careful, however, [not to color their functions](http://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) and thus create usability issues in the language when mixing non-concurrent with concurrent code.
+One must be careful, however, to avoid creating usability issues in the language when mixing non-concurrent with concurrent code (eg. not to [color their functions](http://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/)).

-Examples that go wrong with this include ***Python***, ***Dart*** and ***JavaScript*** (and its derivations), while some that actually have nicer mechanisms are ***Go***, ***Lua***, ***Ruby***, ***Java*** and ***C#*** with their built-in threads.
-It should be noted that languages which use **lazy evaluation** by default (such as ***Haskell***) do not usually go well with concurrent programming (even if "purely" functional).
+***Go***, ***Lua*** and ***Java*** are examples with nice built-in concurrency mechanisms.

 ## Core **tools** and **implementation**